Hands-On Tutorial: Reshaping Data from Long to Wide Format¶

 We’ll work with the Haiku T-shirt company’s Orders_by_Country_Category dataset, which can be found by selecting +New Project > DSS Tutorials > General Topics > Haiku Starter.
 Alternatively, you can download and import this dataset alone into a new project.

-If you import your own CSV file, you will need to initiate a Prepare recipe so Dataiku DSS can interpret data storage types.
+If you import your own CSV file, you will need to initiate a Prepare recipe so Dataiku can interpret data storage types.
 Be sure to have total_sum stored as double, rather than string before beginning.

 The original dataset contains a separate row per country, per t-shirt category.